CookieSource/wikijs/howto/contribute.md

 ## Desktops & Window managers
 This category contains one page for every Desktop & Window manager.
 ## ARM
 The ARM category is for writing any content that relates to ARM specifically.
+Note that ARM requires updating, because its development has split off into [BredOS](https://bredos.org/).
 ## Archive
 If a page is up for deletion because it's no longer relevant it should be moved to archive.
 The archive category holds all pages that no longer have any relevance.
 They're archived in case they become relevant again.